mantou132/gem/packages/gem/docs/en/001-guide/README.md

 </gbp-sandpack>

-Use standard [customElements](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements) to define a custom element, and then use it in HTML in any way, of course, it can also be used in other custom element templates.
+Decorator `@customElement` use standard [API](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements) to define a custom element, and then use it in HTML in any way, of course, it can also be used in other custom element templates.

 Return the rendering template in the `render` method.
 Gem uses [lit-html](https://github.com/Polymer/lit-html) as its template engine.
 He uses ES6 template strings to write HTML templates.
 There are no other concepts and no compile-time.